 4. May Help Reduce Fat Build-Up

 Peptide YY and leptin are two hormones responsible for satiety after a meal.
-A study proved that MCTs increase the production of these two hormones, thereby increasing the feeling of fullness.
-MCTs also reduce fat build-up in the body, which is ideal if you are an athlete (4).
+A study proved that MCTs increase the production of these two hormones, thereby increasing the feeling of fullness and helping in appetite control.
+MCTs also reduce fat build-up in the body, ideal for an athlete as it improves athletic performance by improving energy levels (4).

 5. MCT Oil May Promote Weight Loss